opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

   <img src ="/file/7230/columnChart.png" class="mainimage" />
 </a>

-All scientific journal articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected about them.
+All scientific journal articles published by the Public Library of Science have [Article Level Metrics collected about them.
 These metrics include citation counts, web views, online bookmarks, and more.
-The metrics are available through the [PLoS ALM API][almapi] and in a [bulk CSV file][bulkcsv].
+The metrics are available through [a variety of sources][plosalmdata] including a [bulk CSV file][bulkcsv].

 > Metrics data for every PLoS article is available online as a bulk download

 The CSV data can be uploaded to Google Fusion Tables, a free data hosting service that allows web-based browsing, filtering, and aggregation.
-The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with the [Google Charts][gcharts] allowing visualization of query results in a web browser using Javascript.
+The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with [Google Charts][gcharts] allowing visualization of results in a web browser using Javascript.

-> Google Charts uses Javascript to visualize data from Fusion Tables
+> Google Charts can visualize query results from Fusion Tables

-The advantage of Javascript is that it works in any web browser, including mobile devices, and allows interaction with the data.
+The advantage of Javascript compared to Flash or static images is that it works in any web browser including mobile devices, and allows interaction with the data.

 [plosalm]: http://article-level-metrics.plos.org/
 [plosalmdata]: http://article-level-metrics.plos.org/plos-alm-data/